canright/canright-cli/README.md

 ## A baseline CLI for a web server.

 This is a minimalist, baseline CLI ready to be filled in as required.
 It is intended as a wrapper for the implementation of a CLI application.

-This module is not about command line parsing - my needs are simple and, so far, an array of space separated terms is sufficient.
-This module supports pause and resume for the std output (console.log) stream to allow cli interaction with out interruption of transaction logs.
+This module is not about command line parsing - my needs are simple and, so far, an array arguments is sufficient.

+This module supports pause and resume for the stream from the server logs (console.log) to standard output (console.log).
+This allow CLI interaction free from interruption by transaction logs.
+Logs generated while the log stream is paused are queued and flushed when the log stream is resumed.

 At runtime, it works like this: